jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Session Policy

+The huge benefit to using Session Policy is that the receiving device does not need to be Intune enrolled/MDE enrolled/Entra joined/registered in any way shape or form.
+This allows us to essentially protect business data from BYOD devices, I wouldn't really bother using session control on Intune and Endpoint enrolled devices as we can control the configurations on those devices, with BYOD we cannot.
+I put an exclude filter compliant and corporate owned devices from my conditional access policy for Conditional Access App Control.
+You can also filter out Intune Compliant devices in Session Control if you do want that granularity but as I do that in conditional access I will not do this in this section.
+Note that the default policy templates will try to include this tag so I manually delete it.

 You can also leverage [Purview](https://learn.microsoft.com/en-us/defender-cloud-apps/use-case-proxy-block-session-aad#create-a-block-download-policy-for-unmanaged-devices), block upload/download of file extensions etc (perhaps .doc,.pdf etc.).
 Malware Upload/Download should be bare minimium.
 See note above about conditional access to handover session, that is prerequisite here also.

 Policy Templates are available via: